 After roast has rested, remove twine and slice between bones into 16 chops.

-Cook's Note: Ask your butcher to tie and French the pork roast for you.
+Cook's Note: If necessary, ask your butcher to tie and French the pork roast for you.